Injured in an Accident With a Landstar 18-Wheeler? Our Attorneys Can Help

 To further its goal of operating safely, Landstar conducts background checks on new owner-operators and requires them to go through a rigorous orientation.
 Landstar also says that it expects all third-party contractors to meet stringent requirements.
 As a result of these actions, the company states that it has a 99 percent accident-claim-free delivery rate.

 99 percent may sound great when you're talking about a restaurant getting your order right, or your cable television working, but given the scale at which Landstar System operates and the inherent risks of semi-truck crashes, that remaining 1 percent of trips in which a collision did occur could mean hundreds, or even thousands of people suffering serious injuries or deaths.
 For any other operator in the industry, an accident occurring on 1% of all trips would be an absolutely devastating number, but it can work for a company like Landstar System, because the contractor/sub-contractor business model adds a layer of legal insulation between Landstar System and those who are injured by its sub-contractors.

 What happens in situations involving the 1% of deliveries that do not make it to their destinations safely?
-What if you were hurt or someone you love was killed in an accident with an owner-operator or independent contractor who was driving his own truck while pulling a Landstar trailer?
+What if you were hurt or someone you love was killed in an accident involving an owner-operator or independent contractor who was driving his own truck while pulling a Landstar trailer?
 Will the subcontractor have the assets to equitably compensate you on his or her own?
 Could you pursue compensation from Landstar itself, or just the third-party who owned the truck?
-The answers depend upon the situation and the state in which the accident took place.
+The answers depend upon several aspects of the relationship between the company and the driver.

-In the state of Texas, laws regarding personal injury and wrongful death tend to be more pro-business, so plaintiffs (the injured) must show that Landstar was negligent in its hiring, training, or supervision of the owner-operator or third-party driver who caused your wreck in order to hold the company liable.
-While Landstar claims that it does a background check, safety screening, and ongoing safety education for all of its owner-operators, did it do so in the case of the truck driver with whom you got into an accident?
+The first strategy requires you to prove that Landstar was negligent in its hiring, training, or supervision of the owner-operator or third-party driver who caused the wreck.
+While Landstar claims that it does a background check, safety screening, drug tests, and provides ongoing safety education for all of its owner-operators, did it do so in the case of the truck driver who struck your vehicle?

-In addition, the Federal Motor Carrier Safety Administration (FMSCA) requires trucking companies to do pre-employment and random drug tests on all truck drivers, and the FMCSA also limits the amount of hours a truck driver can spend on the road to 11 hours in a given day and 70 hours in a given week.
-Furthermore, the FMCSA requires trucking companies to adequately maintain their vehicles and keep detailed maintenance records to prove they have.
-Did Landstar take action to ensure that its owner-operators and third party contractors were following all of these procedures, their inaction provides one more legal avenue by which to hold the company accountable for a crash.
+In addition to the requirements just mentioned, the government agency that regulates commercial transportation also limits the number of hours a truck driver can spend on the road to 11 hours in a given day and 70 hours in a week, and requires trucking companies to keep proof of adequate vehicle maintenance on file.
+If Landstar failed to ensure that its owner-operators and third party contractors were following all of these procedures, their inaction provides one more legal avenue by which to hold the company accountable for a crash.

 Without going too deep into the weeds of how this is done, the fact that Landstar classifies its drivers as contractors doesn't matter to the courts.
 Instead, courts look at how closely Landstar regulates the activities of its drivers.
-True independent contractors are granted a significant amount of latitude from their clients to accomplish tasks as they see fit, including the freedom to work when they feel like it and acquire and use the equipment that they feel best gets the job done.
+True independent contractors are granted a significant amount of latitude from their clients to accomplish tasks as they see fit, including the freedom to work when they feel like it, using the equipment that they feel is best suited to the job.

-It should be obvious by now that trucking companies who don't actually operate their own trucks present unique legal challenges.
+It should be obvious by now that trucking companies like Landstar Systems, who don't actually own or operate their own trucks, present unique legal challenges.
 While there is no such thing as an easy commercial truck accident injury or wrongful death case, some company's unusual business models make holding all parties accountable even more difficult.
 Landstar is one such company.

 At Grossman Law Offices, our attorneys have been litigating truck accident cases for nearly 3 decades.
 We've dealt with cases involving negligent contractors, and have been able to help our clients hold the larger parent company who contracted out the job accountable for their role in the incident.
 To learn more about how we can be of assistance to you, call us now for a free consultation at (855) 326-0000 (toll free).